-A treadmill test, also called a TMT, is a test that is performed to diagnose patients who may be suffering from a suspected heart disease.
+A treadmill test, also called a TMT (or TMT test), is a test that is performed to diagnose patients who may be suffering from a suspected heart disease.
 It is also called an exercise stress test.

 It is a commonly performed test these days.
 However, on some occasions other tests may need to be performed if the results are inconclusive.